Shivampasvan/ReachHub/README.md

 ![signup](https://github.com/Shivampasvan/ReachHub/assets/112854390/1c438601-4f1c-4af9-b12a-3dd845898ad2)

+## GUIDE
-**GUIDE :** `⬇️ After Logged in you can see the below interface for Payments details ⬇️` Here you can fill all the details and  after clicking on place order you order will be placed successfully 🥳🥳🥳
+`⬇️ After Logged in you can see the below interface for Payments details ⬇️` Here you can fill all the details and  after clicking on place order you order will be placed successfully 🥳🥳🥳

 ![checkout 1](https://github.com/Shivampasvan/ReachHub/assets/112854390/6f06b759-dadd-4d21-ab4c-468897e5c4bd)